Mass Distribution of Binary Black Hole Mergers from Young and Old Dense Star Clusters: Summary and Uncertainties in Cluster Formation Histories

 Because the number and properties of cluster BBH mergers depend on their host clusters’ mass and metallicity, the (non-)detection of low-mass BBH mergers from clusters by LVK would therefore provide valuable constraints on the role of environmental effects in cluster formation at low redshift.
 A significant depletion of dense star clusters with near-solar metallicity would result in a lack of dynamically-formed BBH mergers with primary masses $M_p\lesssim 20\,$\msun, as shown in \citet{Bruel+2025}.
 On the other hand, GW detections of low-mass merging BBHs with isotropic spin distributions—and possibly a fraction with large spins from hierarchical mergers—suggest that a non-negligible number of metal-rich, massive star clusters are producing merging BBHs.

 Furthermore, BBH mergers are likely produced through multiple formation channels, including dense star clusters and isolated binaries in galactic fields \citep[e.g.,][]{Zevin+2021}.
-If hierarchical mergers in dense star clusters are required to explain all merging BBHs with $M_p\gtrsim 50\,$\msun, there might be an overproduction of lower-mass BBH mergers from the combined dense star cluster and isolated binary channels.
-This suggests that 1) dense star clusters may produce less lower-mass BBH mergers than predicted by cluster formation histories that follow the star formation rates and allow for the abundant formation of massive, metal-rich clusters at low redshift and 2) other dynamical environments such as nuclear star clusters and the disks of active galactic nuclei \citep[e.g.,][]{Antonini_Rasio_2016, Gondan+2018,Fragione+2019,Tagawa+2020} could supply BBH mergers with $M_p\gtrsim 50\,$\msun\ in addition to globular clusters and young massive star clusters.
+Lower-mass ($\lesssim 10^4\,$\msun), young or open star clusters with high metallicities could also produce many BBH mergers with primary mass $\lesssim 50\,$\msun\ \citep[e.g.,][]{Kumamoto+2020,DiCarlo+2020,Rastello+2021,Banerjee2021,Banerjee_2022}.
+We focused on dense star clusters with mass $\gtrsim 10^5\,$\msun\ in this study, as the more massive clusters likely produce the majority of dynamically formed BBH mergers \citep[e.g.,][]{Rodriguez_Loeb_2018,Antonini_Gieles_2020}.
+A simple estimate, assuming an initial cluster mass distribution scaling as $M^{-2}$ and a BBH merger yield scaling with cluster mass as $M^{1.6}$ \citep{Antonini_Gieles_2020}, suggests that lower-mass clusters (with initial masses of about $10^2-10^5\,$\msun) contribute only about $15\%$ of all merging BBHs formed in clusters (with initial masses spanning about $10^2-2\times10^6\,$\msun).
+This scaling relation for the merging BBH yield has also been verified within 1$\sigma$ uncertainties by \citet{Fishbach_Fragione_2023} and \citet{Mai+2025}, both of which use \texttt{CMC} simulations.
+In addition, \citet{Hong+2018}, using a different Monte Carlo $N$-body code \texttt{MOCCA}, found a scaling of around $M^{1.3}$ down to cluster masses of $\sim10^5\,$\msun, again consistent with the above relation at the 1$\sigma$ level.
+If lower-mass clusters follow a more linear scaling, as suggested by \citet{Banerjee_2018}, it would imply that massive, dense star clusters contribute an even larger fraction of BBH mergers across the full cluster mass range.
+If hierarchical mergers in dense star clusters are required to explain all merging BBHs with $M_p\gtrsim 50\,$\msun, there might be an overproduction of lower-mass BBH mergers from the combined star cluster and isolated binary channels.
+This suggests that 1) dense star clusters may produce fewer lower-mass BBH mergers than predicted by cluster formation histories that follow the star formation rates and allow for the abundant formation of massive, metal-rich clusters at low redshift and 2) other dynamical environments such as nuclear star clusters and the disks of active galactic nuclei \citep[e.g.,][]{Antonini_Rasio_2016, Gondan+2018,Fragione+2019,Tagawa+2020} could supply BBH mergers with $M_p\gtrsim 50\,$\msun\ in addition to globular clusters and young massive star clusters.